Reyvow is a new drug that the FDA has recently approved for the treatment of migraine headaches. The generic name of Reyvow is Lasmiditan.

 Medication overuse headaches have been mentioned and reported with NSAIDs, Opioids, Ergotamine, and triptans.

-Although not documented with Lasmiditan, medication overuse headache can occur.
+Although not documented with Lasmiditan, medication overuse headaches can occur.

 Other common side effects reported with Lasmiditan include: